 Please present your brown bin at the property boundary by 7am on the morning of collection.
 Please note that during the summer months crews can be working until 7pm.

 For handy tips and advice, download the garden recycling leaflet [pdf] 1MB

 How to recycle other waste

-We will collect bulky domestic waste including furniture, white goods, electrical appliances and most other items that you would expect to take with you if you were moving house (we cannot take DIY materials or builders' waste)
+We will collect bulky domestic waste including furniture, white goods (Please ensure that when putting out fridges/freezers tape or tie the doors shut and remove any food from it), electrical appliances and most other items that you would expect to take with you if you were moving house (we cannot take DIY materials or builders' waste)

 Items need to be out by 7am on the day of collection.
 Items need to be clearly visible at the front of the property abutting the highway ready to be collected at any time during the day.

 There is a minimum charge of £23.00 (for the collection of up to 4 items) required at time of booking.
 The booking may be cancelled or amended up until 2 working days before the collection due date and a full refund will be provided.
 If the booking is cancelled less than 2 working days before the collection due date the minimum £23.00 payment will not be refunded.
 The overall cost will be based on the number and volume of items being collected.